TyrfingMjolnir/FileMakerBackupRemoval/README.md

-# File Maker Backup Backup Removal
+# FileMaker Backup Backup Removal
 Here is a script to delete backups from your offline FileMaker Backup folder; in other words curating your offline backup.

 Sample crontab offline backup method